 William V. Geiss was a mineral water and beer bottler in Far Rockaway that had been in business since 1899 and Sidney Jackier was a sales agent for a Manhattan Brewing Co.
 In 1909, they joined together and formed Geis-Jackier Co.
-The notice of incorporation was printed in the November 27, 1909 issue of the Brooklyn Daily Eagle.
+The notice of incorporation was printed in the November 27, 1909 issue of Brooklyn’s Times Union.

-Articles of incorporation of the Geis-Jackier Company of the Borough of Queens have been filed with the State Department.
-The capital is $10,000.
-The directors are Sidney Jackier, William V. Geis, Hattie Jackier and Elsie C. Geis of Far Rockaway.
+A certificate of incorporation of the Geis-Jackier Company of the Borough of Queens has been filed with the Secretary of State.
+It is proposed to deal in mineral waters, wines, liquors, cigars, etc., with a capital of $10,000, divided into shares of $100 each.
+The directors for the first year are Sidney Jackier, William V. Geis, Hattie Jackier and Elsie C. Geis, of Far Rockaway.

-In 1915, Sidney Jackier was listed in New Rochelle, New York as the manager of the local F&M Schaefer Brewing Co. depot and by 1917, and possibly earlier, Geis was the proprietor of the Hewlett Inn on Long Island.
+In 1915, Sidney Jackier was listed in New Rochelle, New York as the manager of the local F&M Schaefer Brewing Co. depot and by 1914 Geis was the proprietor of the Hewlett Inn on Long Island.
 The story of William V. Geis is told in another post on this site.

 Both Crescent and William have changed names over the years.
 Crescent is now Brunswick and William is now Wheatley.
 Brunswick opposite Wheatley puts Geis-Jackier in an area between the Far Rockaway Station of the LIRR and Brunswick Avenue.
 The location of the Neptune Park Hotel given in advertisements is “midway between station and ocean,” so they were relatively close to each other.

 I’v found several 8 oz slug plate bottles, one 8 oz private mold bottle and two 27 oz bottles; all tooled crowns.
 The private mold also has a G/J insignia embossed on the back of the bottle with the “J” in the shape of a fish hook.